robert/robert.github.com/_posts/2019-04-07-open-source-for-advanced-beginners-1-bashplotlib.md

 ### Tips

-I suggest that you tackle this task in the following steps:
+I suggest that you tackle this task using the following steps:

 * Change `_plot_scatter` so that it returns a string representing the graph, and doesn't print anything
 * Change `plot_scatter` so that it stores and prints the output of `_plot_scatter`